limgwei/webDevEcommerce/server/resources/docs/groups/cart.md

 APIs for manage cart

-## Display a listing of the Cart with user and product.
+## Display a listing of the Cart products where user